iterative/terraform-provider-iterative/docs/resources/task.md

 -> **Note:** `output` is relative to `workdir`, so `storage { workdir = "foo", output = "bar" }` means "upload `./foo/`, change working directory to the uploaded folder, run `script`, and download `bar` (i.e. `./foo/bar`)".

+~> **Warning:** Setting `name = "Hello, World!"` will always produce the `tpi-hello-world-5kz6ldls-57wo7rsp` deterministic identifier; i.e. the suffix is not random, but tied to the `name` string.
+Using the `name` argument is discouraged, and it may be removed or have a different behavior in future versions.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

+- `id` - Task identifier.
 - `ssh_public_key` - Used to access the created machines.
 - `ssh_private_key` - Used to access the created machines.
 - `addresses` - IP addresses of the currently active machines.